jkjung-avt/training_results_v5.0/Inventec/benchmarks/retinanet/implementations/P8000_ngc25.10_pytorch/README.md

    export SQSH_DIR=/hps/sqsh
    ```

-   Clone this repository on the compute node ("compute-h100-1").
+   Then clone this repository on the compute node ("compute-h100-1").

    ```shell
    cd ${USER_DIR}